Leisurecraft Launches CT Element Indoor Sauna with Thermo Grandis Wood

 Leisurecraft CT Element indoor sauna with full glass front and Thermo Grandis wood construction.
 Photo: Leisurecraft.

-Leisurecraft, the Ontario-based manufacturer known for its barrel and cabin saunas, is launching the CT Element: a glass-fronted indoor sauna line in three sizes, designed for home wellness rooms, commercial gyms, and spa facilities.
-The line sits under Leisurecraft’s Canadian Timber Collection and represents a clear push upmarket from the company’s outdoor roots.
+Leisurecraft, the Ontario-based manufacturer known for its barrel and cabin saunas, is launching the CT Element: a glass-fronted indoor sauna kit in three sizes, aimed squarely at homeowners who want a real sauna that looks like it belongs in a finished basement or dedicated wellness room.
+The line sits under Leisurecraft’s Canadian Timber Collection and represents the company’s first push into the indoor market.

 Key Facts